First World Nomad Games – History Sets Foot in Cholpon Ata

 Singing the Manas epic

-The fighting sports (the one without horses) are held at Ruk Hordo, an open-air cultural center on the west side of Cholpon Ata.
-First, we see some matches of Alysh, a Central Asia belt wrestling style.
-The athletes can’t take their hands away from the belt of the opponent and must try to have him pinned to the ground.
+First, we see some matches of Alysh, a Central Asian belt wrestling style.
+The athletes can’t let go of the opponent’s belt and must try to pin him to the ground.

 Rux Hordo Cultural Day